 Have you read any Young Adult fiction recently?
 Because, seriously, YA fiction is where it’s all happening.
 Strong characters, gripping plots, imaginative worldscapes – the best YA books are packed with all the juiciest elements of fiction.
 Perfect for inspiring teenage daughters to take on life at full tilt.
 Here’s my pick of the best!

-(Obviously, all these books can be read by boys too.
-I just think that these particular books have strong female characters with the kind of bravery and resourcefulness that I would wish for every teenage girl to carry her through to adulthood and beyond.)
+NB: Obviously, all these books can be read by boys too – in fact, please do give them to your boys to read.
+It is only when boys also see strong female characters as inspiring that children will have genuine choices about how to be their authentic selves.
+I chose these particular books because they have strong female characters with the kind of bravery and resourcefulness that I would wish for every teenager to carry them through to adulthood and beyond.

 Mortal Engines by Philip Reeve is worth reading just to get to know Hester.
 Hester might not be the main character in this book but she is definitely the most interesting.
 She is a total kick-ass character – angry and violent with a fierce temper and a lust for vengeance.
 However she is loyal and brave and wiling to die for those she loves.
 Perfect for a passionate teenager working out who she is and what she believes in.
 (And, best of all, you grow to love Hester despite her flaws).

 The Territory by Sarah Govett is the first book in a trilogy featuring a blighted world of global warming where only the brightest are allowed to remain in the unflooded lands.
 After exams at 15, the rest are sent to the Wetlands and almost certain death (so lots of echoes of the pressures put on GCSE students there!).
 The heroine Noa is a bright girl growing up in an unfair world with the odds stacked against her.
 This first volume is fairly tame but the second one (Escape) sees Noa get down and dirty as she attempts to rescue her friend Jack from the Wetlands.